+LEADER: Fellow Lions, we are about to begin the induction of New Member(s).
+This is a solemn occasion and I would ask you all to hold any applause until the ceremony is over.

+I will now call on Lion to give us the Invocation.

+INVOCATION: We are gathered here to induct New Member(s) into the fellowship and service of our Lions Club.
+Grant that we may give him / her (them) the fellowship and understanding that goes with true Lionism.
+We ask that we not only dedicate this (these) new Lion(s) to service, but that we rededicate ourselves to the service and cause of Lionism.
+Amen

+LEADER: Turn off the lights please.

-Lions, we are about to begin the induction of Newton and I would ask you all to hold any applause ' ' I will now call on Lion n to give us the Invocation 1. fellowship and them) the fello we not only de We are gathered here to induct New Memservice of our Lions Club.
-Grant that we may give whip and understanding that goes with true Lion dicate this (these) new Lion(s) to service, but that e service and cause of Lionism.
-Amen ve him / her (ism.
-We ask that The darkness that preventhat is predominant in reaching to all the dark Turn off the lights please. vails in this room is symbolic of the greed, hatred, the world today.
-Each lit candle signifies the Light corners of the earth.
-It also brings home to us two liwith, the Deaf and the Blind. ht of Lionism Lions Club, for not on Club, you are also bec which in addition is th members w underestimate the exte ure to induct new member(s) into the Lions organization, ith approximately ne should never
+The darkness that prevails in this room is symbolic of the greed, hatred, and starvation that is predominant in the world today.
+Each lit candle signifies the Light of Lionism reaching to all the dark corners of the earth.
+It also brings home to us two types of handicaps that we deal with, the Deaf and the Blind.

+It gives me great pleasure to induct new member(s) into the Lions Club, for not only are you becoming a member of the Lions Club, you are also becoming affiliated with the World's Largest Service Organization, which in addition is the youngest of the major Service Organizations with approximately members worldwide, dedicated to the service of mankind.
+One should never underestimate the extent of accomplishment which can be attained by a small group of men and women dedicated to the achievement of a single goal.